≡ Menu ≡ Menu

 If you or a loved one were diagnosed with esophageal cancer after taking Zantac (Ranitidine), you may be entitled to compensation from a Zantac esophageal cancer lawsuit or settlement.

-A team of heartburn drug injury lawyers and class action attorneys is investigating potential lawsuit and settlement cases of individuals who claim to have suffered from esophageal cancer after taking Zantac.
+A team of heartburn drug injury lawyers and class action attorneys is investigating potential lawsuit and settlement cases of individuals who were diagnosed with esophageal cancer after taking Zantac.

 Esophageal cancer is a type of cancer that forms in the lining of the esophagus (a hollow muscular tube that carries food and liquids from the throat or pharynx to the stomach) when cells begin to grow out of control and become maligant and form a tumor.